 “The only real bright spot to Thursday’s show was ex-Eagle Randy Meisner’s opening set.
 Although he hasn’t quite developed into a forceful bandleader yet, his group’s tight harmonies and bright country rock sound–particularly on tunes like ‘Heart’s On Fire’ and ‘Trouble Ahead’–provided the only fully satisfying musical moments in an otherwise altogether forgettable evening.”

-Randy Meisner returned to the stage in Houston, Texas in February 1981, following a two-and-a-half year absence.
-After the show, he sat down for a rare, candid interview with Dale Adamson of the HOUSTON CHRONICLE.
+Randy Meisner returned to the stage in Houston, Texas on February 12th, 1981, following a two-and-a-half year absence from performing.
+After the show, he sat down with Dale Adamson of the Houston Chronicle for a candid backstage interview.